LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 -------------

 Multiple test *dialects* are supported by default.
 See the next section on how to define your own test dialects.
-In all dialects, a callable term, usually an atom, is used to uniquely identify a test.
+In all dialects, a **ground callable term**, usually an atom, is used to uniquely identify a test.
 This simplifies reporting failed tests and running tests selectively.
-An error message is printed if duplicated test identifiers are found.
+An error message is printed if invalid or duplicated test identifiers are found.
 These errors must be corrected otherwise the reported test results can be misleading.
 Ideally, tests should have descriptive names that clearly state the purpose of the test and what is being tested.

 Unit tests can be written using any of the following predefined
 dialects: